chisomloius/iLearnSQL/level-0/README.md

 ## iLearnSQL - LEVEL-0
 Hi, welcome to this amazing resources here.
 A stepwise collection of topics for learning SQL Part I.
- It is divided into three folders and three task-levels.
+It is divided into nine notes, one exercise and solution to the exercise.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/vISmwpBJUNYzukTnVx/giphy.gif" width="400" height="300" />